You don’t have to ‘learn to live with it’. Hypnotherapy for tinnitus could help you to forget all about it.

 I’m trained to help and ready to begin

 David Collingwood-Bell is the national expert on how to use hypnotherapy in the treatment of tinnitus.
+He suffered it himself and trains people to use those same approaches which help him.
 He trained me to use his approach and I have adapted it to improve it further.
 I didn’t choose to specialise in this area.
 People began to call me with regard to tinnitus before I’d said a word about it on my website.

 I’m glad they did, I really enjoy helping people to reclaim their lives, their sleep, their mental health and their futures.
 You could too.
 If you would like some hypnotherapy for tinnitus in London, Thame, Oxford, Wallingford, Reading or Didcot then consider giving me a call.
 Leave no stone unturned, there is help for you out there.
 Perhaps I’m the person who will provide it.